roseswe/showscores/Readme.md

 # Pacemaker ShowScores for SLES12 and SLES15

-This program tries to show the scores each pacemaker resource has on cluster members (nodes).
+This program displays the scores of each pacemaker resource it has on cluster nodes, presenting the node names and resource names in a clear, tabular format

 See also the SUSE TID <https://www.suse.com/support/kb/doc/?id=000019442>  (no default-resource-stickiness)

-NOTE: This program is *not* limited to two-node clusters (see examples below) like all the other scripts that I am aware of!
+✍ NOTE: Unlike other scripts I’ve encountered, this program is **not** restricted to two-node clusters (see examples below).
+It has been successfully tested on clusters with up to 8 nodes.

 ## Motivation